Malaria: origin and transmission

 Epicentre accompanied MSF during the roll-out of seasonal malaria chemoprevention (SMC), a new strategy aimed at children under 5 in the Sahel.
 They are given prophylaxis drugs once a month during the rainy season when risk of malaria is high3 .
 Epicentre has carried out program coverage surveys of MSF-implemented SMC in Guinea-Bissau, Mali, Niger, and Chad, and provided advice on the continued roll-out of SMC4.

 To protect vulnerable population, MSF organized a preventive treatment program for children <15 years in a refugee camp in northern Uganda.
-We performed a series of studies to describe this intervention5.
+In 2015, intermittent preventive treatment of malaria (IPTc) was implemented in two refugee camps among children aged 6 months to 14 years.
+Three distributions of dihydroartemisinin-piperaquine (DP) were conducted 8 weeks apart.

 Rapid diagnostic tests (RDT) for malaria do not require specialist laboratory capacity, and are widely available in the field.
 Epicentre performed evaluations of several different types of rapid diagnostic tests (notably HRP2 and pLDH), to see which are best-adapted to different settings.
 One study in Uganda showed that HRP2 tests continued to give a positive result for up to 6 weeks after a treatment7, suggesting that they should be avoided in high transmission areas where early re-infection in common.